Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Combustion.

-Rallying Cry is a great defensive for you and your team, especially
+Rallying Cry is an excellent defensive for you and your team, especially

 Inspiring Presence.
 Beware, as the health